 (If the user answers “no” on either part a or part b, then a text box where they can provide an explanation should come up.)

-Signature Page
+Submission Page

+All required fields in the Sponsor Disclosure Report have been completed.
+Please read the Notification of Credit Investigation below before submitting this form.
+You may submit the form for OPIC review by clicking the “Sign and Submit” button below.
+The Sponsor Disclosure Report review and finalization process is as follows:

+Once you click the “Sign and Submit” button, your Sponsor Disclosure Report will be in a “read-only” format.

+An OPIC officer/attorney will review your Sponsor Disclosure Report for completeness.

+If the officer/attorney determines that the information is incomplete or that additional information is required, the form will be “unlocked” and returned to you for editing.

+If the officer/attorney determines that the form is complete, they will change the status to “Final Signed.”

 NOTIFICATION OF CREDIT INVESTIGATION: As part of the application process for OPIC financing, OPIC routinely undertakes credit investigations of applicants for such financing.
 OPIC considers such investigations to be an essential element in evaluating the qualifications of the project, the SDR Submitting Party, its Affiliates and Subsidiaries (as such terms are defined in the instructions), and the executive officers and directors of the SDR Submitting Parties and its Subsidiaries (the “Review Parties”).
 These investigations may involve the use of private consumer credit reporting firms, court clerks and government agencies.
 The investigations may focus on, but are not necessarily limited to, the financial responsibility, credit record, business reputation, character, overdue and unpaid tax obligations, criminal record, and general reputation of the Review Parties.
 The nature of the investigations will be at the discretion of OPIC, and, by signing below, the SDR Submitting Party consents to such investigations by OPIC and its agents.
 Under the Fair Credit Reporting Act, 15 U.S.C. §1681, the undersigned may be entitled to additional information regarding the nature and scope of any investigation of which it is the subject if requested by it in writing.
 In addition to performing such credit checks, OPIC is required to verify that each SDR Submitting Party (who has a Taxpayer Identification Number or a Social Security Number) is not delinquent on any Federal tax obligations.
 Signature of this form constitutes the undersigned’s consent to such investigations, checks and verification.